Jlingz14/Markov-Chain-with-Spatial-Dependencies/README.md

 # Code explanation
 This article used published data on confirmed cases of Covid’19 in the 22 regions of Madagascar.
 These data were discretized to obtain a discrete state of propagation intensity.

+# Help
+Please direct all questions to stefanatsilefa@gmail.com